Skip to main content

 • Deployment B at Run #20, but test passes 3 times, fails 2 times every 5 runs regardless of deployment => pattern suggests flakiness, not code regression

-Hover on a failed result of a flaky test case to view the execution log:
+Click on a failed result of a flaky test case to view its execution log.
+Use Katalon's AI as analysis pointer, and validate with the execution log:

 testops test result details